widged/gb-elm-language/en/type/02-function.md

 ### Named functions

-We can define a function simply by naming it:
+We can define a function by naming it:

 ```elm
 add : Int -> Int -> Int